Skip to main content

 }

 Do not use SDK tags for authoritative account, billing, security, compliance, or verified profile data.
-Update those from your backend.
+Update those values from your backend.

 Custom Events